-At transform plate boundary the plates slide horizontally past one another without the production or destruction of lithosphere.
-The motion can be in the same direction or in opposite direction.
+At a transform plate boundary, the plates horizontally slide past one another without production or destruction of the lithosphere.
+The motion can be in the same direction or in the opposite direction.
 If the motion is in the same direction but at different speeds earthquakes are created.
-In 1965 the Canadian Geologist, J. Tuzo Wilson was the first to observe the true nature of the transform fault.
-Wilson suggested that these large faults connect the global active belts in to continuous network that divides Earth's outer shell into several rigid plates (Tarbuck and Lutgens, 2006).
-Most transform faults are located within ocean basins, but a few cut through continental crust, e.g., the San Andreas Fault of California, western coast of North America.
+In 1965, a Canadian Geologist, Tuzo Wilson, was the first to observe the true nature of the transform fault.
+Wilson suggested that these large faults connect the global active belts into a continuous network that divides Earth's outer shell into several rigid plates (Tarbuck and Lutgens, 2006).
+Most transform faults are located within ocean basins, but a few cut through continental crust, e.g., the San Andreas Fault of California, USA.

-At divergent plate boundary, two plates move apart resulting upwelling of mantle that melts to create new oceanic crust.
-These plate boundaries located along mid oceanic ridges (MOR) are known as constructive plate boundaries because new crust is forming continuously at divergent plate boundaries.
+At a divergent plate boundary, two plates move apart resulting in upwelling of mantle that melts to create new oceanic crust.
+These plate boundaries, located along mid oceanic ridges (MOR), are known as constructive plate boundaries.
 The interconnected oceanic ridge system is the longest topographic feature on the Earth's surface, exceeding 70,000 km in length, which represent 20 % of Earth's surface (Fig. 1.1).

-Farther away from MOR, driven away by the mantle convection current when an older and denser lithospheric plate collide with another lithospheric plate, relatively younger and lighter, it becomes negatively buoyant and sinks into the mantle.
-This place represents the zone of convergent plate boundaries and also known as subduction zones, which are tectonically most active regions on our planet.
+Farther away from MOR, driven by the mantle convection when an older and denser lithospheric plate collide with another lithospheric plate, relatively younger and lighter, it becomes negatively buoyant and sinks into the mantle.
+These places represent the zones of convergent plate boundaries and are also known as subduction zones, which are tectonically most active regions on our planet.
 Subduction of an older plate beneath a younger plate results in the formation of several tectonomorphic features such as trench, accretionary prism, volcanic arc and back arc spreading ridge.
 New continental crust also gets generated along these zones as a result of magmatism on the leading margin of the overriding plate (Hawkesworth et al., 1993).

-Both volcanic and earthquake activities are indications of, and a consequences of, the movements of the lithospheric plate.
-The world distribution of earthquakes and volcanoes are observed along zones of higher than average heat flow from the Earth's interior.
-This information has been used to define the tectonic active areas of the world and therefore the margins of the lithospheric plate.
-Minor earthquakes can occur almost anywhere in the world; they may be the result of movement along old faults and may be due to change in the lava level in the magma chamber beneath a volcano (Neuberg et al., 2006).
+Both volcanic and earthquake activities are indicators of, and a consequence of, the movements of the lithospheric plates.
+The world-wide distribution of earthquakes and volcanoes are observed along zones of higher than average heat flow from the Earth's interior (Fig.1.1).
+This information has been used to define the tectonically active regions of the world and thereby the margins of the lithospheric plates.
 Spreading oceanic ridges and transform faults are characterized by shallow earthquakes limited to axial rift zones.
 These earthquakes are generally small in magnitude, commonly occur in swarms and appear to be associated with intrusion and extrusion of the basaltic magmas.
-The most destructive earthquakes found along subduction and collision zones.
-The subduction zones are defined by earthquake hypocentres that lie in an approximate plane and dip beneath arc systems.
+The most destructive earthquakes are found along subduction and collision zones.
+The subduction zones are defined by earthquake hypocentres that lie in an approximate plane and dip beneath the arc systems.
 This plane, known as the seismic zone or Benioff zone, dips at moderate to steep angles and extends in some instances to the 660 km seismic discontinuity (Condie, 1997).
 The seismic zone is interpreted as a brittle region in the upper 10-20 km of descending lithospheric slabs.
-Although collision zone are seismically very active, earthquake foci tend to be shallow, probably because there is no longer a subducting plate beneath the mountains.
+Although collision zones such as the Himalayas, are seismically very active, earthquake foci tend to be shallow, probably because there is no longer a subducting plate beneath the mountains.